ahephner/cpqTags/README.md

 in progress
 ### WH followed by 3 digits
 in progress

+## Object access
+This code here is simply for searching using the Search Labels and Tags Objects.
+To fully use ATS CPQ you need read/write access to
+1. Opportunities
+2. Opportunity Line Items
+3. Price Books
+4. Price Book Items
+6. Product2
+5. Search Labels
+6. Tag

+## Further Code
+This works with [cpq](https://github.com/ahephner/cpq).
+The apex in these are actually what save, load or clone the line items.

 ## Further Notes
 1* The order is important.
 The search engine runs on SOSL the order of the words is dependent on matching the first word.
 Knowing this the search string is actually alphabetized before it is sent to the server.
 If a user inputs 'My Apparal' it is transformed to 'Apparal My' then sent.
 If there are specific phrases like 'Home Run' or 'Grilled Cheese' that are common in the industry they still need to be alphabetized or put in the reserved keyword section.
 Tip - A.I. is good at generating Regex!